vufind-org/vufind/GOVERNANCE.md

 ### Organizational Users

-Organizational users are commercial or non-profit entities which rely upon VuFind for some or all of their day-to-day operations.
+Organizational users are commercial or non-profit entities which rely upon VuFind® for some or all of their day-to-day operations.
 Organizational users might:

-* sell VuFind-related services (hosting, support, development)
+* sell VuFind®-related services (hosting, support, development)
-* offer online tools powered by VuFind (searchable databases, catalogs, etc.)
+* offer online tools powered by VuFind® (searchable databases, catalogs, etc.)
-* use VuFind for internal business processes (e.g. enabling search of an intranet)
+* use VuFind® for internal business processes (e.g. enabling search of an intranet)

-As long as they comply with the legal terms of the software's license, organizational users have no specific obligations to the VuFind community.
+As long as they comply with the legal terms of the software's license, organizational users have no specific obligations to the VuFind® community.
 However, it is in their best interest to support the sustainability of the software to ensure that it continues to meet their needs.
 As such, organizational users are strongly encouraged to